tumagonx/nwjs_docs_old/How-to-package-and-distribute-your-apps.md

 ## Which files should be shipped?

-Apart from the binary files, there're some other files you should also ship, see instructions for different platforms below
+Apart from the binary files, there're some other files you should also ship, see instructions for different platforms below.

+And since the binary is based on Chromium, multiple open source license notices are needed including the MIT License, the LGPL, the BSD, the Ms-PL and an MPL/GPL/LGPL tri-license. _(This doesn't apply to your code and you don't have to open source your code)_

 ### Windows